aerhazu/CITL/README.md

 * **Audio Feedback:** Independent toggles for give, copy, clear, and error sound effects.
 * **Diagnostics:** Visibility toggles for broken definitions and conflicting item names.

+## ✨ See Also...
+[CITX (CIT Extension)](https://modrinth.com/mod/citx) - A mod that allows easy renaming of CIT items with a custom command.

 ## ⚖️ License & Support

 Issues and feature requests can be submitted via the [GitHub Issue Tracker](https://github.com/Lavandula-Collective/CITL/issues).
 Feel free to include into your modpacks with credits.
 Distributed under the **Apache-2.0 License**.